cyanzhong/jsbox-docs/docs/en/README.md

 # JSBox APIs

-> Create powerful addins for JSBox with JavaScript, ES6 is supported, and we provide tons of APIs to interact with iOS directly
+Create powerful addins for JSBox with JavaScript, ES6 is supported, and we provide tons of APIs to interact with iOS directly

+# JSBox Node.js

+JSBox 2.0 provides Node.js runtime, you can also use Node APIs.
+For details, please refer to: https://cyanzhong.github.io/jsbox-nodejs/#/en/

 # How to run code in JSBox